abinit/abinit/doc/tutorial/eph4mob.md

 In this tutorial, we will use the same dense $\kk$- and $\qq$-meshes.
 As a rule of thumb, a $\qq$-mesh twice as dense in each direction as the $\kk$-mesh, is needed to achieve fast convergence of the integrals.
+Possible exceptions are systems with very small effective masses (e.g. GaAs) in which a very dense $\kk$-sampling is needed to to sample the electron (hole) pocket.
+In this case, using the same sampling for electrons and phonons may be enough.

 We will use the tetrahedron integration method to obtain the lifetimes (integration over the $\qq$-mesh).
 This allows to efficiently filter out the $\qq$-points that do not contribute